 Millennials are a huge voting bloc that can and does swing elections.
 The youth vote is a huge force for social change.
 We are the most diverse generation yet.
 We are passionate about the issues, and we give our time to causes we care about and issues that inspire us.

-We will swing elections this year, and we could even swing the Senate with our voting block in 2014 if turnout is high.
+We will swing elections this year, and we could even swing the presidential election with our voting block if turnout is high.
 We are tied to issues, not political parties, making us a smart, engaged audience for any candidate who wants to emerge victorious.

 Does Rock the Vote support specific candidates or political parties?

 Rock the Vote is a non-partisan organization.
 Working to defend voting rights and increase the opportunities for young people to vote is not a partisan issue.
 It is what America stands for, and it’s the democratic foundation on which our country is built.

 What is Rock the Vote’s online voter registration tool, and what is the significance of it?